tainstr/misura.doc/components.rst

 .. include:: substitutions.txt

-Shared Components
+The Measurement Platform
 ==================================

 This section descibes software components that are shared across all or many Misura applications.
+They are presented in a general way which is applicable to any measurement task.

 .. toctree::
    :maxdepth: 2

+   live
+   components/tasks
    components/thermal_cycle
+   components/data_plot
    components/camera
-   components/tasks
    components/navigator
-   components/data_plot
-   components/configuration
    components/metadata
    components/preferences